vanearranz/Metabarcoding_CO1_kelpholdfast/README.md

 ```

 Manually edited again the ASV_OTU_table.csv to create the ASV_OTU_tabletocollapse.csv
-- Sort by H and  S : copy all the ASV column of the S into the OTU column (they are the consensus of the clusters)
+- Sort by Record type column : copy all the ASV_ID column of the centroids "S" into the OTU column (they are the consensus of the clusters)
 - Sort by Cluster number
-- Delete all the columns from vsearch : taxonomy and ASV_ID
+- Delete all the columns from Vsearch output + taxonomy and ASV_ID columns

 ```
 OTU_nofilter_tocollapse <-  read.csv("Resources/ASV_OTU_tabletocollapse.csv", check.names = FALSE)